 Tolling and Diversion is Coming

-Make no mistake, whether it is diversion due to tolling or increases in population in the area, traffic on these roads will be increasing.
+Make no mistake, whether it is diversion due to tolling or increases in population in the area, traffic on non-freeway roads will be increasing.
 It is not a question of if.
 The question is one of mitigation.
-What does it mean for Lake Oswego and what can Lake Oswego do to mitigate impacts?

-For Lake Oswego, the goal must be to manage the unavoidable so that we can avoid the unmanageable.
+For Lake Oswego and other local governments, the goal must be to manage the unavoidable so that we can avoid the unmanageable.
 There are no solutions, only trade-offs.
-Regardless of what trade-off selected, it will require infrastructure improvements and the best way to do so is living within existing resources available to the city.
+Regardless of what trade-off selected, it will require mitigation infrastructure.
 What can be done?
 Here are suggestions.

 Please note the column is a reflection of my views and not necessarily those of the City Council